-- (1) Employees are requested to give advance written notice of their intent to resign including the anticipated last date of employment.
+- (1) Employees are requested to give advance written notice of their intent to resign or retire including the anticipated last date of employment.
 Failure to give advance written notice may result in ineligibility for re-employment.
 The following "advance notice" guidelines are suggested: - (a) Supervisors and managerial employees should give at least three weeks' notice; and - (b) All other employees should give at least two weeks' notice. - (2) Employees who are absent from work for three consecutive days without being excused or giving proper notice will be considered as having voluntarily quit. - (3) The Director of Finance & Administration is responsible for notifying terminated employees, who are covered by the Port Authority's group health plan, of their right to continue coverage under that plan. - (4) Supervisors should send notice of resignation and recommendations for termination to the Chief Executive Officer for review.
 This information should be accompanied by any needed supporting documents, such as performance appraisals or disciplinary reports, if any. - (5) Requests for employment references should be made in writing to the Chief Executive Officer and should include an authorization by the employee for the release of the requested information.
 Generally, the Port Authority will not release reference information without the employee's authorization or will limit the information to verification of the employee's position, job location, and dates of employment with the Port Authority.
-Employees may request that their Supervisor provide a letter of recommendation.
-The Supervisors must first obtain the approval of the Chief Executive Officer to provide a letter of recommendation.
-A copy of the letter of recommendation is to be placed in the employee's personnel file.
+Employees may request that their <a href="majorizor-supervisor-superv